Representations of the Bondi-Metzner-Sachs group in three space-time dimensions in the Hilbert topology I. Determination of the representations: Connections to Geometry

+Space$-$times with multiple point particles particles define manifolds with conical singularities or, in the case where the masses of all particles are rational multiples of 2$\pi$, orbifolds.
+With the exception of the orbifold case, they cannot be obtained as quotients of regions in three$-$dimensional Minkowski space.

+Outside point particles, space$-$time is flat.
+All effects of localized sources are on the global geometry, which is fixed by singularities of the worldlines of the particles; these are arbitrary flat space geodesics.
+This means in particular that the conserved quantities, total energy$-$momentum and angular momentum, are related to topological invariants.
+There is for example a static $N -$orbits on $\mathcal A^{\prime} \simeq \mathcal H (P_{1}(R)).$

-We await that the IRS of $B(2,1)$ in the Hilbert topology will make contact with both the empty space$-$times and the space$-$times with particle matter content via the set of invariants which classify the $SL(2,R) -$body solution \cite{De1}, this invariant determines the Euler invariant of the spatial surface of this space$-$time.
+For example the invariant which corresponds to the Poincare ``mass squa$-$ red'' invariant $m^{2}$ is identified with the mass of the particle matter content of the associated space$-$time, and subsequently, at least in the case of the static $N$$-$body solution \cite{De1}, this invariant determines the Euler invariant of the spatial surface of this space$-$time.

 In the case of the simplest space$-$time of a single spinless point particle at rest at the origin in $R^{3}$ the mass $m$ also determines the holonomy group of the space$-$time manifold which is either a finite or a countable dense subgroup of $SO(2)$ according to whether $1-4Gm$ is rational or not \cite{con}.
 Holonomy groups serve as tools for the global classification of space$-$times \cite{clas} in a manner similar to but distinct from the local Petrov and Segre type classifications.